 While current RSOM devices demonstrate the potential of the technique there are still certain limitations.
-One current shortcoming of RSOM, when compared for example to OCT, is the long scan time of e.g. about one minute for an area of 2 x 4 mm2.
-OCT scans an area of 6 x 6 mm in about 30 seconds.^{34,81} Longer scan times increase the risk of motion artifacts, which can occur in particular when imaging body areas strongly affected by breathing motion, such as the chest.93 Novel advanced motion correction algorithms have been developed recently.
+One current shortcoming of RSOM, when compared, e.g. to OCT, is the long scan time of about one minute for an area of $2 \times 4 \text{ mm}^2$.
+OCT scans an area of 6×6 mm in about 30 seconds.^{3,77} Longer scan times increase the risk of motion artefacts, which can occur in particular when imaging body areas strongly affected by breathing motion, such as the chest.88 Novel advanced motion correction algorithms have been developed recently.
 Their implementation, together with shortened scan times due to innovative detector technologies beyond the scope of this article, is expected to improve image quality in such examinations.